Ahmed-Abdo-Amin/Ahmed-Abdo-Amin/README.md

 - [Adventure Works Cycles' analysis project](https://lnkd.in/dWwnRa9T) | This project extracts insights from Adventure Works CSV files, which can be found at this link: [click here](https://lnkd.in/dkFn_xsc).
 - [Using MongoDB and Cassandra in analysis for both the movies' database and the Sales Manager database](https://github.com/Ahmed-Abdo-Amin/UsingMongoDBandCassandrainanalysisforboththemoviesdatabaseandtheSalesManagerdatabase)

-<h3>Application Security and Monitoring:</h3>

-- [Hands-on Lab Monitoring in Action with Prometheus](https://github.com/Ahmed-Abdo-Amin/Hands-on-Lab-Monitoring-in-Action-with-Prometheus/tree/main) | In this lab, you will become familiar with using Prometheus to monitor sample servers simulated with node exporter.
-- [Hands-on Lab Monitoring in Action with Grafana](https://github.com/Ahmed-Abdo-Amin/Hands-on-Lab-Monitoring-in-Action-with-Grafana) | In this lab you will learn to use Grafana as a visualization tool and dashboard for Prometheus.

 <h3> Machine Learning (ML):</h3>